 Start: The Dunstable Gateway Centre, Dunstable Road, Whipsnade (LU6 2GY).
 Grid ref.
 TL 008 196

-(S/E) Walk downhill 90m from the Gateway Centre to the Windcatcher sculpture then continue down to a yellow waymark post.
+(S/E) Walk downhill 90m from the Gateway Centre to the Windcatcher sculpture.
+Continue across the grass down to a yellow waymark post.
 Turn immediately left and follow a clear path marked by the post.
 After 180m, fork right downhill through a kissing gate to shortly reach another kissing gate which you also pass through and then turn left alongside the fence.
 After a further 180m, look for a second fork.

 (1) At the fork, follow the right branch downhill away from the fence.
 While initially faint, the path soon continues downhill between grassy banks.
 In early spring there are cowslips and in June a wonderful display of orchids with mixed wild flowers all summer.

-Continue downhill with views of the London Gliding Club to your right.
-Continue for another 130m until you come to a kissing gate.
+As you descend look over your right shoulder for views of the London Gliding Club.
+As the path flattens out you pass a left fork heading uphill.
+Now head to a kissing gate by a field gate.
 Go through it and turn left following a fenced-in bridleway almost as far as a road.

-(4) Turn left towards and then cross the main road and bear half-left across the Green to the left of the Parish Church of (B) St. Mary Magdalene (worth a visit if open).
+(4) Turn left towards the main road.
+Cross it and bear half-left across the Green to the left of the Parish Church of (B) St. Mary Magdalene (worth a visit if open).
 Continue across the Green keeping the hedge and trees on your right, crossing a drive to head down towards Old Hunters Lodge.
 When you reach the road opposite Old Hunters Lodge, turn right alongside the road.
 After 40m, bear right onto a sunken path and follow it to a road.
 Here, turn left and cross the road before a roundabout, then cross the next road towards Whipsnade Heath car park.

 (5) Walk to the kissing gate at the rear of the car park and follow the path straight on into the wood.
 Keep on the path through the wood to a wooden fence at the far side, then continue on a fenced path along the right of a grass field.
 At a kissing gate enter a second grass field and cross it to the road.
 Turn right alongside the road to a road hump, and cross over to a footpath on the other side.

 (6) Go down the path beside a barn to a gate on your left, pass through, and turn right onto a farm track.
 Continue downhill on the farm track to an old rusty barn.
-Continue down the track past the front (right) of the barn.
-Look for an old farm gate on the left in the valley bottom.
+After the barn look for an old farm gate on the left in the valley bottom.

-Go through the gate and head half left uphill to an electricity pole 2/3 of the way up the hill.
-Continue along the right-hand side of the field to a gate.
+Go through the gateway and head half left uphill to an electricity pole and adjacent kissing gate 2/3 of the way up the hill.
+Continue along the top (right-hand) side of the narrow field to a gate.

 (7) Go through the gate and turn left downhill through the wood.
 At the exit from the wood, follow a hedged track for 230m until you see a gap on the right.
 Go through it and follow a path uphill with the hedge now on your left.
-Follow the path round to the right, ignoring a footpath to the left (marked with a waymark post).
-Continue along the top of the field, with views of (C) Kensworth quarry below, to a second left turn (also marked with a waymark post).
+Follow the path round to the right, ignoring a footpath to the left.
+Continue along the top of the field, with views of (C) Kensworth quarry below, to a second left turn after 300m.

-(8) Turn left then shortly right along the left side of the wood.
+(8) Turn left through the strip of trees, then right along the left side of the wood.
 When you reach the road to Kensworth Quarry turn right down the verge for 100m, looking for some steps up the bank on the other side of the road.
 Cross over, go up the steps and continue ahead on this path until you get to a left turn.
 Take this and when you join a larger path, turn left on this path and follow it to the road.

 Cross with care, look to your left and you will see the Gateway Centre.
 Walk across to the Centre to complete the route.(S/E)